 If your evaporator coil drain pan or drain line is clogged there are different methods contractors use to unclog the line.
 One way is to use a CO2 gun to blow the line.
-This CO2 gun uses little cartridges that provide high pressure to the line which will blow out the algae from the line allowing the water to drain.
-This should be done by an HVAC Contractor as sometimes the drain line needs to be cut and then redone after the line has been blown.
-Other methods to unclog the evaporator drain are to use high pressure nitrogen, a water hose, or a shop vacuum to suck the line out.
-Again, it is recommended that an HVAC technician perform the job of unclogging your drain line if it were to become clogged.
+This CO2 gun uses little cartridges.
+These provide high pressure to the line which will blow the algae from the line.
+This allows the water to drain.
+This should be done by an HVAC Contractor.
+Sometimes the drain line needs to be cut and then redone after the line has been blown.
+Other methods to unclog the evaporator drain are to use high-pressure nitrogen, a water hose, or a shop vacuum to suck the line out.
+Again, it is recommended that an HVAC technician do the job of unclogging your drain line if it were to become clogged.

-Why Hire and HVAC Contractor to Fix the Problem?
+Why Hire an HVAC Contractor to Fix the AC Water Leak Problem?